DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   All binaries will need to be rebuilt from release 2.2.

-* The following fields have been deprecated in rte_eth_stats: imissed, ibadcrc, ibadlen, imcasts, fdirmatch, fdirmiss, tx_pause_xon, rx_pause_xon, tx_pause_xoff, rx_pause_xoff
+* The following fields have been deprecated in rte_eth_stats: ibadcrc, ibadlen, imcasts, fdirmatch, fdirmiss, tx_pause_xon, rx_pause_xon, tx_pause_xoff, rx_pause_xoff

 * ABI changes are planned for struct rte_eth_fdir_flow_ext in order to support